 Effects of commodity price windfalls on external debt: The role of political institutions

-Rabah Arezki, Markus Brückner, 15 June 2012
+Rabah Arezki, Markus Brückner 15 June 2012

 Political regimes and international trade

-Toke S. Aidt, Martin Gassebner, 16 December 2008
+Toke S. Aidt, Martin Gassebner 16 December 2008

 Two hundred years ago, David Ricardo formulated the principle of comparative advantage and pointed to the associated economic benefits of trade integration.
 The practical value of this insight has withstood the test of time.
 It is as apparent in the historical record - trade integration played a major role during the first age of globalisation - as it is from the numerous recent examples of countries that have used international trade to lift themselves out of poverty.